New England Patriots vs. Houston Texans NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Texans stats and trends

-- Houston has two wins against the spread in four games this year.
+- So far this year Houston has two wins against the spread.

-- This season, the Texans have just one ATS win in three games as an underdog of 8.5 points or more.
+- This year, the Texans have just one against the spread win in three games as an underdog of 8.5 points or more.

-- Houston's games this season have hit the over two times in four opportunities (50%).
+- Houston's games this season have gone over the point total two times in four opportunities (50%).

-- Houston is 2-0 against the spread and 1-1 overall in games when it puts up more than 17.5 points.
+- When Houston scores more than 17.5 points, it is 2-0 against the spread and 1-1 overall.

-- The Texans have turned the ball over seven times this season, two more turnovers than the Patriots have forced (5).
+- The Texans have turned the ball over two more times (7 total) than the Patriots have forced a turnover (5) this season.

 Home and road insights